RMerl/asuswrt-merlin/README-merlin.txt

               (patch by VinceV)
    - FIXED: web server would crash if you entered too much data in OpenVPN key/cert fields.
+   - FIXED: Prevent TCP connections to ACSD to protect against exploiting security flaws in it.

 3.0.0.4.372.31_2: